ARM-software/SCP-firmware/doc/code_rules.md

 ## Static analysis using `cmake`

-When this project is build using `cmake`, `cppcheck` is performed automatically for the current build using the list of suppressed checks mentioned in the previous section.
+When this project is built using `cmake`, `cppcheck` is performed automatically for the current build using the list of suppressed checks mentioned in the previous section.
 `cppcheck` can be run standalone with the current build configuration using the following commands: